rohit123sinha456/digitalSignage/README.md

 DataBases :-
+Screen_Block_Type - It Stores block name ( B0,B1 etc ) and the aspect ratio of each block type .
 Users - To store user information ( along with a unique user ID) Images - A Database to store Image Metadata ( User Id, Image link, upload date and so on) Playlists :- A collection of collection ( one collection for each user )